ControlSystemStudio/phoebus/phoebus-product/README.md

 Consider either of the following workarounds:
 * Copy the installer from a file share.
 This is apparently considered more safe than HTTP download, and works for both Windows and MacOS.
-* Add a digital signature using a trusted certificate. `jpackage` support application signing, so it may be incorporated into the `jpackage` build process.
+* Add a digital signature using a trusted certificate. `jpackage` supports application signing, so it may be incorporated into the `jpackage` build process.
 NOTE: this has not been verified.
 * Distribute installers - and updates! - using IT management tools.
 This is the current setup used for Windows and MacOS at the European Spallation Source.

+### Selection of target Java runtime
+During build (step 1) a target Java runtime is specified.
+If this option (`--runtime-image`) is omitted, `jpackage` will bundle the Java runtime containing the `jpackage` tool, i.e. Java 14+.
+Tests on Windows shows that the target runtime selection may impact the end result, i.e. the Phoebus application installed from the msi file.
+For instance, while the Java runtime Adopt JDK 11.0.9 can be bundled into a working installation, Adopt JDK 11.0.12 will not work when Phoebus is launched.
+On MacOS Adopt JDK 11.0.12 works fine.